fledge-iot/fledge-south-s2opcua/README.rst

   An asset name prefix that is added to the OPC UA variables retrieved from the OPC UA server

 url
-  The URL used to connect the server, of the form opc.tcp://<hostname>:<port>/...
+  The URL used to connect the server, of the form *opc.tcp://<hostname>:<port>/...*

 subscribeById
-  A toggle that determines of the subscriptions are to be treated as OPC UA node names or as browse names.
+  A toggle that determines if the subscriptions are to be treated as OPC UA node names or as browse names.

 subscriptions